 Alcoholic Drinks for Campers

-- You need to remain vigilant and watch out for wild animals or other potential dangers in the woods.
+- You need to remain vigilant and watch out for wild animals or other potential dangers.

 - If your health is compromised, it may be very difficult to get to a hospital or urgent care center.